Model Theory of Generic Vector Space Endomorphisms II

-So, for any (parametrized) $C$-sequence-system, $(\rk(S), \deg(S))$ lies in $\NN^2$.
-Notice that $(\NN^2, <_\Lex)$ is a well-ordered set, where $<_\Lex$ is the lexicographical order, which defines the first entry to be more significant than the second entry.
-This will turn out to be useful for induction proofs.
+So, for every (parametrized) $C$-sequence-system, $(\rk(S), \deg(S))$ lies in $\NN^2$.
+Note that $(\NN^2, <_\Lex)$ is a well-ordered set, where $<_\Lex$ is the lexicographical order, which defines the first entry to be more significant than the second entry.
+This allows us to do inductions on $C$-sequence-systems.